 Erasmus+ funds your exchange:

-- with Erasmus+ status for the entire duration of the exchange, which is the basis for waiving tuition fees at the partner university;
+- with Erasmus+ status for the entire duration of the exchange, you therefore do not have to pay tuition fees at the partner university;

-- if applicable, with financial support, which depends on the duration and destination country and can be granted for part of the stay as a grant for additional costs incurred abroad.
+- if applicable, with financial support, which depends on the duration and destination country.

-An Erasmus+ study period must last at least 2 calendar months and can last a maximum of 12 funding months (360 days).
-The Erasmus+ mobility quota for each student comprises 12 funding months per study cycle, i.e. bachelor’s degree, master’s degree, doctoral studies.
+You can receive funding for up to 12 funding months per study cycle, i.e. bachelor’s degree, master’s degree, doctoral studies.
 The maximum funding for state examination and diploma programmes is 24 months.
-Multiple study stays abroad can also be funded within this quota.
+Multiple study stays abroad can be funded within this quota.

 Countries | Funded monthly rate |